Joe Fautley

 Joe Fautley is an Autistic and neurodivergent advocate with over 10 years of experience in a variety of personal lived experience advocacy and professional training work for Autism, neurodiversity and Special Educational Needs and Disabilities (SEND).

-Joe is a relentless and determined advocate for positive change and engages regularly with professional networks across the SEND community.
+Joe is a relentless and determined advocate for positive change and engages regularly with professional networks across the SEND community with over 5,000 connections and followers on LinkedIn.
 Joe has delivered many presentations to various audiences.

-Outside of his full time day job at the National Children’s Bureau (NCB), in his personal capacity, Joe regularly contributes to various media, providing practical advice for professionals who support Autistic children and young people and adults using insights from his own personal lived experience.
+Outside of his full time day job at the National Children’s Bureau (NCB), Joe regularly contributes to various media, providing practical advice for professionals who support Autistic children and young people and adults using insights from his own personal lived experience.

 Joe is the co-chair (a voluntary role) of the Staff Disability and Neurodiversity Network, launched in January 2023, for colleagues at NCB, ensuring they are supported and their feedback can influence positive changes in the workplace.